Property agent commission in Singapore: How much should you pay?

 SINGAPORE: A good property agent more than deserves his or her commission, but many buyers and sellers are often unsure about how much to pay.
 So are landlords and tenants.

-Truth is, there are many factors that determine property agent commission in Singapore; even seasoned sellers, buyers and renters can become confused about industry standards.
+Truth is, there are many factors that determine property agent commissions in Singapore; even seasoned sellers, buyers and renters can become confused about industry standards.

 Here's a guide to help you be absolutely sure about the commission you should pay for any type of property transaction, be it selling, buying or renting.